Left-wing nationalism: Titoism

 While promoting a Yugoslav nationalism, the Yugoslav government was staunchly opposed to any factional ethnic nationalism or domination by the existing nationalities as Tito denounced ethnic nationalism in general as being based on hatred and was the cause of war.
 The League of Communists of Yugoslavia blamed the factional division and conflict between the Yugoslav nations on foreign imperialism.
 Tito built strong relations with states that had strong socialist and nationalist governments in power such as Egypt under Gamal Abdel Nasser and India under Jawaharlal Nehru.
 In spite of these attempts to create a left-wing Yugoslav national identity, factional divisions between Yugoslav nationalities remained strong and it was largely the power of the party and popularity of Tito that held the country together.

-Progressive nationalism

-In general, modern left-wing nationalism is associated with socialism, but non-socialist left-wing nationalism also exists.
-Nationalism that is culturally and economically progressive is called "progressive nationalism".
-This non-socialist modern left-wing nationalism is prominent in some regions, like South Korea.
-Some modern social-liberals argue that "progressive nationalism" is necessary to promote social and economic equality and develop democracy.

-Theodore Roosevelt was a leading American progressive nationalist.
-Giuseppe Mazzini and other left-wing classical radicals also supported nationalism.